-As a teacher trainer, one of the things I have trainees do many times, is to reflect on themselves and their accomplishments.
+As a teacher trainer, one of the things I have trainees do many times, is to reflect on themselves, their personal qualities and their accomplishments.
 Just this little bit of reflection sets a teacher on more solid ground from which to progress.

 You can do this many ways.
 Many times, I get teachers to write out a mini educational philosophy (see mine in this post).
 It could be a series of reflections like my Zen and the Act of Teaching.
 However, I also think it good if teachers have the opportunity to share with others, “who they are” and online tools offer some great ways.